 - severe abdominal pain

-- symptoms don’t get better or they become worse even after trying self-care measures at home, including laxatives
+- symptoms not getting better or worsening even after trying at-home self-care measures, including laxatives

 - continued pain after trying to have bowel movements or pain that gets worse